Your treatment for TMJ may include one or more of the following:

 Replace Missing Teeth

 When one or more teeth are missing, other teeth shift in the mouth, altering your bite. (how your lower teeth and upper teeth fit together) As a result, the joint is altered and becomes unbalanced.

 Crowns, bridges, and/or orthodontic treatment may be needed to adjust how your upper and lower teeth come together.
 If your teeth do not come together properly when your mouth is closed or when you chew, the joint can’t function properly.

-A splint, also referred to as a nightguard, is designed to keep a person from clenching their teeth.
+An Orthotic Appliance, is custom designed for each patient to keep a person from clenching their teeth.
 Clenching causes muscle tension and stress on the joint.
-Splints can also be designed to move the jaw and muscles into their correct position.
+An Orthotic Appliance can also be designed to move the jaw and muscles into their correct position.

 Medications and Hot/Cold Compresses

 These are used to reduce swelling, relax the muscles, and relieve discomfort.

 Neuromuscular dentistry refers to techniques used to move the jaw, muscle tissue, soft tissue, and fatty tissue of the face and joint back into their correct position, relieving symptoms and correcting TMJ disorders.

 Surgery is reserved for extreme cases of a TMJ disorder and is usually only recommended as a last resort when all other treatment options have failed or when surgery is the only option available to correct the disorder.